Our top three Amsterdam restaurants and cafe’s whatever your mood

 - Sjefietshe – If you’re looking for a real gem of a local then head to this corner of De Pijp for the ceviche of your dreams.
 Incredibly good food and not a tourist in sight.

 *Very special mention for a couple of other real favourites.
 Just like its big brother in the Special Occasion section, Bar Bachrach (the younger brother of next-door Wilde Zwijnen) is a little gem offering seriously fantastic ‘borrelhapjes’ and small plates and ranks as one of our must-visit Amsterdam eateries.
-Alternatively Tel Aviv inspired vibes are hot in Amsterdam right now so head to the city’s latest opening – the lovely Night Kitchen – in a super cosy setting and their appealing promise: Our aim is to give our guests the perfect night out – one of escapism, where not only their appetites are left satisfied.
+Alternatively Tel Aviv inspired vibes are hot in Amsterdam right now so head to one of the city’s recent favourites – the lovely Night Kitchen – in a super cosy setting and their appealing promise: Our aim is to give our guests the perfect night out – one of escapism, where not only their appetites are left satisfied.
 At Night Kitchen, you’re the star of your own private dinner party.
 Sit back, relax and let us host you.
 This is what we LOVE to do.
 Another excellent bet is Fa.
 Pekelhaaring, Italian-inspired buzzing local favourite which is the perfect place to while away a kicked-back evening

 Vegan/Vegetarian option: Yerba – The amazing reviews keep coming for this fabulous “plant-led” restaurant run by a chef who cut his teeth at our beloved Wilde Zwijnen above.
 Seasonal food of the highest quality.
 Worth considering whether you’re vegan or not (they also cater for omnivores on demand)